Blac Chyna: Personal life

-In December 2016, Kardashian announced on his Instagram post that he and Chyna had split.
+In December 2016, Kardashian announced on his Instagram post that he and Blac Chyna had split.
 They reconciled a few days later, but separated again in February 2017.
-In July 2017, Kardashian posted sexually explicit photos of Chyna on social media, leading to Chyna's obtaining a temporary restraining order against him.
-In October 2017, Chyna filed a more than $100 million dollar lawsuit against the Kardashian family for defamation.
+In July 2017, Kardashian posted sexually explicit photos of Blac Chyna on social media, leading to Blac Chyna's obtaining a temporary restraining order against him.
+In October 2017, Blac Chyna filed a more than $100 million lawsuit against the Kardashian family for defamation.
 The trial began in April 2022.
 On May 2, 2022, a jury found in favor of the Kardashian family, with no damages being awarded to Chyna.

+In March 2023, Blac Chyna revealed that she had been baptized a year earlier following her conversion to Christianity.
+She also stated that she had deleted her OnlyFans account, while also reversing some of her plastic surgery and removing her tattoo of Baphomet in light of her newfound faith.

+Blac Chyna became engaged to Derrick Milano in October 2023 after a year of dating; he reportedly proposed to her during Howard University's homecoming celebration.